T h e C e n t r a l C o n c e p t s

 of coming salvation, through the Messiah.

-As a story of a people, on a journey to understand life, the Old Testament
+As a story of a people, on a mission to understand life, the Old Testament

 Bible is filled with vivid accounts of almost every human failing possible.

-Events in this Bible, are a witness to unachieved purposes, unappeased
+Events in the Bible, are a witness to unachieved purposes, unappeased

 desires and unfulfilled prophecies.
-Only in the coming of the Messiah,
+In the coming of the Messiah, there

-is there fulfilment of purpose, desire and prophecy.
-Only in the coming
+is fulfilment of purpose, desire and prophecy.
+In the coming of Christ,

 The Origin of Love